WilfredRuck/duck_cannon/README.md

   - [ ] Get webpack up and running
   - [ ] Determine what files I'll need, and write basic logic of each

   <b>Day 2: </b>Create the basic simulation.
 Cannon should be able to move and duck should be able to launch and bounce.
-Cannon speed should be displayed.
+Cannon power level should be displayed.
 Goals for the day:
   - [ ] Complete duck rendering and functionality
   - [ ] Complete cannon rendering and functionality
-  - [ ] Complete display of volatile speed
+  - [ ] Complete display of changing power level

   <b>Day 3: </b>Duck should interact with random obstacles in the field.
-Player should be able to restart game.
+Game should restart when finished.
 Goals for the day:
   - [ ] Implement obstacle/player collision.
   - [ ] Finish game over condition.